feliciazhang/zebra-puzzle/README.md

 ## Puzzle data definition
 The Puzzle class serves as a representation of a logic grid puzzle and has functions to perform various logical computations on the puzzle, including minimizing the formula, determining redundant clues, and creating equivalent alternate clues.
+English puzzle clues must be translated to the formal representation of this program, and all computations and results are in the context of this representation.

 **Representation of a logic puzzle:**